ReadShade/ReadShade/source/addons/shadertoggler.rst

 Conclusion
 ----------

-With the Shader Toggler, you can now disable or toggle shaders in games.
-Remember to save your progress and repeat the process for other shaders.
-Good luck and happy shader hunting!
+Now you know how to use the Shader Toggler to turn off or switch shaders in games.
+Always remember to save your changes and repeat these steps for other shaders.
+Happy shader hunting!

 Here is an image from in-game with the effect disabled: